-The proposal sparked an uproar among students who had gotten their start in music when they were in elementary school and now attend Watertown High School.
+The proposal who had gotten their start in music when they were in elementary school and now attend Watertown High School.

 At Monday's School Committee Budget and Finance Subcommittee meeting, Director of Business Services Allie Altman told the members that the district would lose the equivalent of 1.5 full-time music teachers, and three are three remaining in the elementary schools.

 The music teachers will meet this week to see what they how they can change the program, Altman said.